olivershetler/neuroscikit/docs/data_structures.md

     belonging to a session have a '.session_metadata' attribute.
 This attribute is either passed in to the input dictionary or attempted to be read from the Session() class.
 This also allows us to easily change the session that a class belongs to by just pointing to a different session metadata instance.

     This is also generally the first class made in file reading/loading.
-Multiple sessions are colelcted before a study is made and the first class for e.g. a new axona tetrode file is the Session() class
+Multiple sessions are collected before a study is made and the first class for e.g. a new axona tetrode file is the Session() class

         ---> SessionMetadata() - CORE CLASS (ONLY TO HOLD CLASS INSTANCE REFERENCES)

         As per the name, this holds a dictionary with references to the instances of metadata.
-For now there are only two but the class was made in anticipation of more and do help segregate any metadata/data specific attributes instead of having them all be in Session()
+For now there are only two but the class was made in anticipation of more and to help segregate any metadata/data specific attributes instead of having them all be in Session()

         {'animal': AnimalMetadata, 'devices': DevicesMetadata}